Choose between water- and oil-based paint to update your walls

 Solids are the pigments and binders.
 They create the film left behind after the paint dries and the liquids have evaporated.
-Higher quality paints usually have a higher percentage of solids.
-Quality latex paints contain from 30% to 45% solids by volume.
+Higher-quality paints usually have a higher percentage of solids.
+Quality latex paints contain from 30 percent to 45 percent solids by volume.

-Another consideration in selecting the proper paint is a factor called paint sheen.
 Paint sheen refers to how shiny the dried paint surface becomes.
-The most common sheens, in order of descending gloss, are flat/matte, eggshell, satin, semi gloss and gloss.
+The most common sheens, in order of descending gloss, are flat/matte, eggshell, satin, semi-gloss and gloss.

-Semi-Gloss or Satin paint is most commonly used in rooms that require frequent cleaning, such as kitchens, bathrooms, laundry rooms and children’s rooms.
+- Satin or semi-gloss paint is most commonly used in rooms that require frequent cleaning, such as kitchens, bathrooms, laundry rooms and children’s rooms.
 A satin finish will provide more stain resistance and easier cleanup than a flat or eggshell finish.
 Satin also has the advantage of not bringing out surface imperfections as much as a semi-gloss or gloss.

-Glossy paints provide better stain resistance and make the surface easier to clean.
-Glossier paints protect and highlight trim work, cabinetry, doors and molding.
+- Glossy paint provides better stain resistance and make the surface easier to clean.
+Glossier paints protect and highlight trim work, cabinetry, doors and moulding.
 They can also highlight surface imperfections, so they’re not recommended for walls.
-For more information, check out our Selecting a Sheen Buying Guide.

 If you’re working with a previously painted surface, scrape off any peeling paint and prime bare spots.
 Whether or not the surface has been painted previously, it needs to be clean.
 If unpainted wood is gray or weathered, it should be sanded.